David M. Wilson: 1983 television debate with Melina Mercouri

-In his role as Director of the British Museum, Wilson had a televised debate in 1983 with Greek actress and Minister of Culture Melina Mercouri.
+In his role as director of the British Museum, Wilson had a televised debate in 1983 with Greek actress and Minister of Culture Melina Mercouri.
 This was widely seen as a public relations disaster for the British Museum.
 The Parthenon Marbles had been removed from the Parthenon by agents of Lord Elgin after ostensibly obtaining permission from the Ottoman Sultan.
 The debate had been cited a defining moment for the campaign for restitution of the marbles to Athens, which now has wide international support from organisations such as UNESCO as well as support from the majority of the British public.

 Awards and honours

 Wilson has received many awards and honours throughout his professional life.
 In 1977 he received the Order of the Polar Star, a Swedish order of chivalry.
 The following year the University of Gothenburg honoured him with the Félix Neubergh Prize, and in the 1984 New Year Honours, he was knighted.
 The Society of Antiquaries of London awarded Wilson a gold medal in 1992.

 Wilson has also received a number of honorary degrees.
-The University of Stockholm awarded him with a Fil.Dr., and he received a D.Phil. from each of the University of Aarhus and the University of Oslo.
+The Stockholm University awarded him with a Fil.Dr., and he received a D.Phil. from each of the University of Aarhus and the University of Oslo.
 In addition, the University of Liverpool, University of Birmingham, University of Nottingham, and University of Leicester each gave him a D.Litt., and the University of Pennsylvania an L.L.D.